naiq/Duke_evaluation/README.md

 ### Download Dataset

-You can download the Duke dataset from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRSDRwczZIT0lZTG8) or ([BaiduYun](https://pan.baidu.com/s/1cIOYOu) password:48z4).
+You can download the DukeMTMC_reID dataset from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRSDRwczZIT0lZTG8) or ([BaiduYun](https://pan.baidu.com/s/1cIOYOu) password:48z4).

 If these links are unavailable, please don't hesitate to contact me to update links.
 Thank you.